How the discovery of stem cells revolutionized medicine

 Stem cells not only revolutionized the treatment of cancer, but laid the foundations for regenerative medicine, and fuelled the emergence of a biomedical industry, particularly in Canada.
 In fact, Dr. Allen Eaves, the founder of Stemcell, and the founding director of the Terry Fox Laboratory at the BC Cancer Agency, did postgraduate work with the famous duo.

-“For a long time, Till and McCulloch’s discovery didn’t get the attention it deserved,” James Price, president and CEO of the Canadian Stem Cell Network, said in an interview.
+“For a long time, Till and McCulloch’s discovery didn’t get the attention it deserved,” James Price, president and CEO of the Canadian Stem Cell Foundation, said in an interview.

 “But they set the stage for all the current stem-cell research, and helped make Canada a magnet for talent and investment in biotech,” he said.

-Note: Editor's Note: The name of the Canadian Stem Cell Foundation has been corrected in the online version of this article.Report Typo/Error